The Good, the Bad and the Upsetters

-The Good, the Bad and the Upsetters is a studio album by The Upsetters, released in 1970.
+The Good, the Bad and the Upsetters is a studio album by the Upsetters, released in 1970.
 Lee Perry had no direct involvement with this album and never considered it an Upsetters album.

-In response to the album's release, Perry released an album in Jamaica using the Trojan artwork but with a completely different track listing.
+In response to the album's release, Perry released an album in Jamaica a year later with the same title and Trojan artwork but with a completely different track listing.
 It was only released in small quantities at the time, but it was reissued in January 2014 on Cherry Red Records' Hot Milk label.